GLOBETROTTING IN MONGOLIA

 13 Day Arhangay Horseback Trek with Naadam Festival

 19 Day Khovsgol Horseback Trek:

 *Please note, there is also an internal flight price of $400 USD.

-*The price includes transfers to/from Ulaanbaatar airport, meals, accommodation, riding and staff tips.
+*The prices include transfers to/from Ulaanbaatar airport, meals, accommodation, riding and staff tips.

-*The price does not include international or internal flights or travel insurance.
+*The prices do not include international or internal flights or travel insurance.

 *Prices may be subject to change.